 - It's a good idea to have a practice policy on the use of text messages posted in a prominent place within the practice, such as the waiting room, and given to patients as a leaflet when they provide their mobile number.

-This guidance was correct at publication 01/08/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 01/08/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.